sephora-asia-archive/data-test-sde/README.md

 - NodeJS

 Please organise your code, document it and write relevant unit tests.
-Please also inform on any specific setup which is required to make your code run.
+Do provide instructions for any specific setup required to run your code.

 ## Context